OVER 20,000 CUSTOMERS

 Our Birch, Ash and Oak logs are dense kiln dried hardwood logs from slow growing deciduous trees, providing significantly longer burn times than softwoods or mixed loads.

 - Birch – Recommended for modern stoves.
-We strongly suggest Birch if you own a modern stove with an air control vent and plan on burning for 2-3 hours in the evening and at weekends.
+We strongly suggest Birch if you own a modern stove with an air control vent and plan on burning for 2-3 hours in the evening and at the weekend.
 Birch provides instant heat that warms your home quicker, beautiful lively flames and is by far the easiest hardwood to use; simply reduce the airflow for a longer sustained fire

 - Ash – A popular species that offers longer burn times and is relatively easy to use.
 We recommend ash if you are using your stove for 4-5 hours per day (we also often stock Beech and Maple as ash alternatives)

 - Oak – We recommend Oak if you use your stove intensively throughout the day, as it will allow you to enjoy an extremely prolonged burn with more heat output than Ash